 Is yoga for Christians?
-Let’s take a deeper look at a well-known practice in yoga, namaste.
+Let’s take a more in-depth look at a well-known practice in yoga, namaste.

-Let me begin with saying that I’m a fully sold-out follower of Christ and I used to advocate for yoga.
-I thought the same as many of you “it’s just stretching” or “as long as I’m not doing the chants or meditation, I’m good.”
+Let me begin by saying that I’m a fully sold-out follower of Christ, and I used to advocate for yoga.
+I thought the same as many of you, “it’s just stretching” or “as long as I’m not doing the chants or meditation, I’m good.”
 Or, my personal favorite “I’ll just swap all the wording and stuff to honor Jesus.”

 My job is social media marketing.
 So, I do a ton of research to write social media and blog topics for various companies.
 Twice, I had to write for yoga or meditation studios.

 Let me tell ya…when you have to dig to be authentic; you find it some stuff!
 I learned that yoga was MUCH MORE than stretches.
 Let’s start with a simple one “namaste.”